anishDusad/contracts/README.md

-# Solidity-mini-contracts
+# Solidity and Rust contracts

-# A Daily contract storage place
+# A storage place for miscellaneous contracts